 Fermentation gives the dough it’s flavor and aroma.
 You might notice how cheap bread is tasteless and “floury” but artisan bread has depth of flavor.
 This is built up from a longer fermentation, which is skipped in cheaper bread and amateur bakes.

 Too much fermentation pushes the flavors too far though, and the finished product will taste sour from the excess alcohol and acids built up.
 So finding a point where the dough is mature, but not over fermented is the key – and it’s not hard to achieve with a good recipe.
+Follow my pizza dough recipe which has perfect quantities of yeast and recommended fermentation times (for both short and long fermentation).

 Over Fermented Dough